osa1/tiny/ARCHITECTURE.md

 ![crate dependencies](crate_deps.png)

-Separation of smaller crates was mainly motivated by two things:
+Separation to smaller crates was mainly motivated by two things:

 - The crates `libtiny_client`, `term_input`, and `termbox_simple` are reusable
   outside of tiny.
 More details are in the individual sections of the crates